curi/websites/essays/2017-12-30-non-consumption-of-philosophy.md

 <b class="john">John:</b> Couldn't you be more sympathetic?

 **Elliot:** What do you think I'm trying to do?
 I'm a philosopher.
 This is not my problem, it's a problem other people have.
-I sympathize with how they've been betrayed by various men who's ideas they trusted – which is why I'm trying to help.
+I sympathize with how they've been betrayed by various men whose ideas they trusted – which is why I'm trying to help.
 I especially sympathize with how they've been misled by *bad philosophers* – and I wish to protect the victims of my colleagues.

 <b class="john">John:</b> But you're so demanding.